Baked Mashed Potato Casserole with chicken covered with a blanket of creamy white sauce and cheese. Pretty darn delicious.

 - More chopped parsley for garnishing.

-- Wash the potato, peel and cut in halves.
-Put in a deep pot, cover with salted water and bring to a boil.
-Reduce heat and simmer for another 20-25 minutes until tender.
+- Wash the potato, peel and cut into equal parts.
+Put in a deep pot with salted water to cover, bring to a boil.
+Reduce heat and simmer for another 20-25 minutes until fork tender.

-- Prepare filling, in a skillet over medium heat, add oil and sauce onion until fragrant about 2 minutes, then add garlic sit for another minute.
+- Prepare filling, in a skillet over medium heat, add oil and saute onion until fragrant about 2 minutes, then add garlic and continue to cook for another 30 seconds.

-- Add chicken cubes, stir for about 7-10 minutes until done, turn off heat, season with salt and pepper and stir in parsley.
+- Add chicken cubes, stir for about 7-10 minutes until done, turn off heat, season with salt and pepper and stir in bell peppers and parsley.

 - When potatoes are done, drain well, mash with a fork or a potato masher.
 Add butter, milk, salt and pepper then mix all very well.